U.S. Cygnus Cargo Craft Ready for Wednesday Departure

-Category: Space Hits: 4The seven-member Expedition 64 crew gathers together for a New Year’s Day portrait inside the International Space Station’s “window to the world,” the cupola.
+Category: Space Hits: 6The seven-member Expedition 64 crew gathers together for a New Year’s Day portrait inside the International Space Station’s “window to the world,” the cupola.

 The U.S. Cygnus space freighter has been packed and is “go” for its departure from the International Space Station on Wednesday morning.
 The Expedition 64 crew is also wrapping up variety of science experiments and loading a second U.S. cargo craft for its return to Earth next week.